googleinterns/kevin-grosman-2020/README.md

-preparatory_actions consists of actions to be performed prior to the CUJ in question and measured actions consists of the CUJ in question plus a final "termination" action, which will only be able to be performed once the last action in the CUJ has fully terminated. num_iterations denotes the number of iterations you'd like the test to run through your CUJ.
+preparatory_actions consists of actions to be performed prior to the CUJ in question and measured actions consists of the CUJ in question plus a final "termination" action, which can only be performed once the last action in the CUJ has fully terminated. num_iterations denotes the number of iterations you'd like the test to run through your CUJ.
 Optionally, end the input with the line "r" to signify that you'd like the run of median length to be outputted by the program.
-(Note that if you'd like to record, the entire test, including each iteration, much have length <= 3 minutes.)
+(Note that if you'd like to record, you need to have **ffmpeg installed on your machine** and the entire test, including each iteration, much have length <= 3 minutes).
+The resulting video will be called "median_clip.mp4"

 the action list lines must be formatted as follows:

 ```bash
 ['<action1>', '<action2>', ... , '<actionN>']
 ```
-and each action is either to launch an app, click on a particular View or to enter text in a particular textbox.
+Each action is either to launch an app, click on a particular View or to enter text in a particular textbox.
 Actions are represented in one of the following forms:

 1. “start;package_name" to launch the specified package.
-      2. “edit;text_displayed;text_entered” to enter text_entered into a textbox, where text_displayed is the text currently visible in the textbox.
+2. “edit;text_displayed;text_entered” to enter text_entered into a textbox, where
+    text_displayed is the text currently visible in the textbox.
 3. “click;text_displayed” to click a non-editable view (normally a text-view or button) on the screen which has text containing the string text_displayed displayed on it
 4. “clickImage;text_description” to click a view without text (normally an image view) where the description of the view contains the string description_text

-Note that all text fields are case sensitive.
+Note that all text fields are case and space sensitive.
 Additionally, if an action of form 2, 3, or 4 is followed by “;strict” the search for a corresponding view will enforce that an exact match is found for text_displayed (in cases 2 or 3) or text_description (in case 4).

 #### Example:
-A text file you might feed to ``executeCuj`` might look like (also available in firstapp/directions_to_googleplex.txt):
+A text file you would feed to ``executeCuj`` might look like (also available in firstapp/directions_to_googleplex.txt):
 ```
 ['start;com.google.android.apps.maps', 'edit;Search here;Googleplex', 'click;Amphitheatre']
 ['click;Directions;strict', 'click;Choose starting', 'click;Your location;strict', 'click;Steps & more;strict']
 5
 r
 ```
-Here, the CUJ in question starts after the user has searched for and selected Googleplex at Amphitheatre Parkway and consists of
+Here, the CUJ in question starts after the user has searched for and selected Googleplex at Amphitheatre Parkway and consists of the actions:

 1. click on "Directions"
 2. click on "Choose starting location"
 3. click on "Your location"

-to signal when the last action in the CUJ has terminated, the input also includes the "termination" action
+To signal when the last action in the CUJ has terminated, the input also includes the "termination" action

 4. click on "Steps & more"

-This signifies that action 3 is only over once the Steps & more button appears, which in this case, occurs only once the directions have fully loaded.
+This signifies that action 3 is over once the Steps & more button is clickable, which occurs only once the directions have fully loaded.

-Thi file additionally specifies that it would like the CUJ to run 5 times and that it would like the script to return a clip of the run that took the median total length
+The file additionally specifies that it would like the CUJ to run 5 times and that it would like the script to return a clip of the run that took the median total length

 ### stitch

 to stitch together several videos to compare them side-by-side, use the stitch command as follows:

 ```bash
 ./stitch <video1> <video2> ... <videoN>